Organizational identity – the corporate identity for the future

 In the pilot operation, an organization can assume four different roles.
 It is possible for an organization to take on only one or several of the following roles:

-Trust service providers (TSP) have a special role within the pilot operation.
-By issuing an organizational ID (Org-eID) for companies, they confirm the digital organizational identity of that company.
+Today’s Trust Service Providers (TSP) and future QEAA Providers that provide PID legal person on behalf of member states have a special role within the pilot operation.
+By issuing a PID legal person credentials, they confirm the digital organizational identity of that company.

 Organizations such as banks, public authorities or institutions act as issuers.
-They create digital certificates which are relevant for the master data management of industrial enterprises.
+They issue verifiable credentials which are relevant for organizational identity use cases.

-In the pilot operation, all organizations that want to use the ODI wallet for managing their master data will assume both the role of a holder and that of a verifier, as they present and verify certificates to each other.
+All organizations that own an ODI wallet will assume both the role of a holder and that of a Relying Party, as they present and verify credentials to each other.

 Participation in the pilot operation